 When it comes to choosing the right rehabilitation center, there is no substitute for expert guidance and advice.
 A professional interventionist will have experience in dealing with many different addiction treatment centers.
 They will know which ones are worthwhile, and which ones are only out to make a quick buck.

-At Family First Intervention, we guide all of our clients through an intervention process designed to ensure that individuals and families find the right course of treatment for their needs.
+At Family First Intervention, we guide our clients through an intervention process designed to ensure that individuals and families find the right course of treatment for their needs.

 - Is there a history of problems like codependency and enabling behaviors within the family?